-If you’re consuming foods that trigger inflammation or hormonal or digestive imbalance, you’ll be perpetually fanning the flames of acne.
-You’ll be playing zit whack-a-mole, or whack-a-zit if you like, applying zit cream for years or decades on end without experiencing full and permanent clearance.
+If you’re consuming foods that trigger inflammation or hormonal or digestive imbalance, you’ll be constantly fanning the flames of acne.
+You’ll be playing zit whack-a-mole, or whack-a-zit if you like, applying zit cream for years or even decades, without experiencing full and permanent clearance.

 Some outspoken naysayers refute the fact that acne has A LOT to do with what you’re eating.
 They may or may not be trying to sell you an expensive skin cream or pharmaceutical but despite this, there is a growing body of research linking acne to certain foods that cause inflammation and imbalance.

-The best part is, experimenting with your diet is absolutely free, and since the changes you’d make on an acne-free diet are in line with a healthy diet overall, the side effects are only positive.
+The best part is, experimenting with your diet is absolutely free, and the changes you’d make on an acne-free diet are in line with a healthy diet overall.
+The side effects are only positive.

 Foods To Avoid For Acne: Dairy

 Dairy is one of the most important foods to avoid for acne-prone skin.
-Researchers have known of the dairy-acne connection for decades, since at least the 1940’s.
+Researchers have known of the dairy-acne connection since the 1940s.